PyTorch to Akida workflow

 %outputs = QuantizedDense1DBiased[scale = <Tensor>](%/8/Relu_output_0, %/10/Gemm_Wi, %/10/Gemm_B)

-%outputs/dequantize = Dequantizer(%outputs, %outputs/dequantize_scale)
+%outputs/dequantize = Dequantizer(%outputs, %dequantizer_scale)

 return %outputs/dequantize